KanoAb08/blog/README.md

 **Prerequisites**

-Ensure you have the following installed:
+Make sure you have the following installed on your machine:

 - [Git](https://git-scm.com/)
 - [Node.js](https://nodejs.org/en)